 Why Are Beaches Closed After It Rains?

-Most beaches that are closed after it rains is due to pollution that enters the ocean from storm drains.
-The pollution often includes pet waste, motor oil, trash, pesticides, and pathogens.
+Most of the time, when a beach closes after it rains it’s the result of pollution from storm drains.
+The pollution often includes pet waste, motor oil, trash, pesticides, and a host of dangerous pathogens.

 Where To Surf After It Rains In San Diego?

 Fortunately, San Diego is known to have some of the cleanest beaches and ocean water in Southern California.

 It’s one of the best places to surf on the west coast, and that’s true for both dry and wet weather.
 However, you still need to practice caution following rain showers.